Why is this called a Confucius Institute?

 What will the early days of the UNC Charlotte Confucius Institute look like?

-The Confucius Institute at UNC Charlotte will begin its efforts with a planning period that will focus on establishing the infrastructure.
-That will include bringing on two directors – one from UNC Charlotte and one from Shanxi University – who will manage the Confucius Institute and report to a Board of Directors to be chaired by College of Liberal Arts & Sciences Dean Nancy A. Gutierrez.
+The Confucius Institute at UNC Charlotte started its efforts with a planning period that is focused on establishing the infrastructure.
+That has included bringing on two directors – one from UNC Charlotte (Dr. Yongling Gorke) and one from Shanxi University (Dr. Mofang Ji) – who will manage the Confucius Institute and report to a Board of Directors chaired by UNC Charlotte College of Liberal Arts & Sciences Dean Nancy A. Gutierrez.

-Early days also will include providing cultural and artistic offerings to the community.
-Other Confucius Institutes have provided courses and lectures on subjects such as language, calligraphy, qigong, tai chi, Chinese sports, Chinese for business, Chinese arts and crafts, Chinese opera and Chinese movies.
-While the schedule and offerings are not yet set here, we will learn from what others have done as the Confucius Institute develops community programming.
+The focus also will include providing cultural and artistic offerings to the community.
+Other Confucius Institutes have provided lectures on subjects such as language, calligraphy, qigong, tai chi, Chinese sports, Chinese for business, Chinese arts and crafts, Chinese opera and Chinese movies.
+The UNC Charlotte Confucius Institute is currently developing community programming.

 Long-term goals include potentially connecting UNC Charlotte students with Chinese scholarships for short-term or long-term study abroad programs in China, and offering students from Shanxi University the opportunity to study at UNC Charlotte through selected collaborative agreements.